takashi-ishio/ParserExample/README.md

 This program is partially implemented for an exercise to learn source code parsing.
 Clone and import to your development environment.

+Lecture Material (in Japanese) is available at: https://www.slideshare.net/TakashiIshio/ss-174007521/